 How (and When) to Ask USCIS to Expedite Your Case

-You may be eligible to have your application expedited if any of the following are true:
+In summation, you may be eligible to have your application expedited if any of the following are true:

-Please note certain cases are not eligible for expedited processing, including application types that have an option for premium processing (which can be requested for an additional fee upon filing).
+Please note that certain cases are not eligible for expedited processing, including application types that have an option for premium processing (which can be requested for an additional fee upon filing).

 If you meet one or more of the eligibility requirements listed above, you or your attorney will need to call the USCIS customer support number at 1 (800) 375-2853.
 This can be done at any point in case processing, as long as you have already received your receipt notice(s) which contain your receipt number(s).
 In some cases, you may need to wait until biometrics requirements have been completed before you can expedite your case.